Specific Health Concern >> Allergies

 Leukotriene inhibitors are medicines that block the substances that trigger allergies.
 Zafirlukast (Accolate) and montelukast (Singulair) are approved for people with asthma and indoor and outdoor allergies.

-Dr. Huntoon has trained thousands of hours and has practiced successfully treating allergies within his practice base for more than 27 years.
+Dr. Huntoon has trained thousands of hours and has practiced successfully eliminating allergies ONCE and FOR ALL within his practice base for more than 27 years.
 Using Manual Muscle Testing is a very common and accepted practice within the healthcare industry for determining an allergic response without invasive medical testing.
 In association with using the actual substance suspected or by using a testing vial that the person holds, the doctor then tests a strong muscle (usually a shoulder muscle) to see if the substance/testing vial creates a muscle weakness.
 This form of testing is a far easier way to determine if the body has an issue with a substance and can be considered an allergy.
 Most practitioners who do muscle testing will also have a form of treatment to correct the allergy response (NAET, NET, NMT or TBM) and allow for the person to overcome the allergy once and for all.

 In some cases, your medical doctor may tell you to avoid certain items to see if you get better, or to use suspected items to see if you feel worse.
 This is called "use or elimination testing."
 This is often used to check for food or medication allergies.
 This is extremely time consuming and may be problematic when you or your child craves the thing you are asked to avoid, OR if avoiding the actual substance is not possible.

-The doctor may also check your reaction to physical triggers by applying heat, cold, or other stimulation to your body and watching for an allergic response.
+Your Medical Doctor may also check your reaction to physical triggers by applying heat, cold, or other stimulation to your body and watching for an allergic response.

 Severe allergic reactions (anaphylaxis) need to be treated with a medicine called epinephrine, which can be life saving when given right away.
 If you use epinephrine, call 911 and go straight to the hospital.